-George Rodrigue was a gifted artist who set out to paint Louisiana as he knew it by visually interpreting the landscape and the rich history of the Cajun people.
+Rodrigue was a gifted artist who started out painting the landscape and the rich history of Louisiana and the Cajun people.
 But that all changed when he found his model in his studio: a photograph of his dog, Tiffany, who had died.

 “I’m expressing the feelings of mankind today through the Blue Dog,” George said.
-“The dog is always having problems of the heart, of growing up, the problems of life.
-The dog looks at us and asks, ‘Why am I here?
-What am I doing?
-Where am I going?’
-Those are the same questions we ask ourselves.
-People look at the paintings, and the paintings speak back to them.”
+“The dog is always having problems of the heart, of growing up, the problems of life.”

 His heart was in his work, in his love of his blue dog and his beautiful wife and loving kids.